schitresh/software_development/frameworks/rails/5_security/5_injection.md

 - For example
   - `Project.where("name = '#{params[:name]}'")`
   - Inject another query using union
-  - `') UNION SELECT id,login AS name,password AS description,1,1,1 FROM users --`
+  - `') UNION SELECT id, login AS name, password AS description, 1, 1, 1 FROM users --`
   - The resulting query will be
   - `SELECT * FROM projects WHERE (name = '') UNION`
-    - `SELECT id,login AS name,password AS description,1,1,1 FROM users --'`
+    - `SELECT id, login AS name, password AS description, 1, 1, 1 FROM users --'`
 - The result won't be a list of project (as there is no project with empty name)
   - But a list of usernames and their password
   - So hopefully you securely hashed the password in the database